 “Love these inspiring stories!
 They shift unhappy and frustrating moments into fun learning experiences.”

-Because parents are busy, the stories are quick to read and standalone, so you can read during free moments.
+Because parents are busy, the chapters are easy to read and stand-alone, so you can read them in 5-10 minutes during free moments.
 Also, you can skip ahead to a specific section that addresses your particular parenting challenge.